Focus43/Concrete5-Pagoda/README.md

 Check out the Boxfile to see the basic install settings.
 Features:

 1. APC cache installed as opcode cache
-3. Redis is used as the session cache, and as the Full Page Caching library
+3. Redis is used as the session cache

 ## Usage ##